Oral Systemic Link

 The good news is, if diagnosed early enough, gum disease is treatable and the progression of the disease can be halted.

-Contact our office today to schedule a consultation with David Schwanekamp.716-632-9410 Request an Appointment
+Contact our office today to schedule your consultation.716-632-9410 Request an Appointment

 New insights into the dental health – heart health link